(Last updated November 2022)

 Photo courtesy of Deborah Casalin

-This is one of the few places within the city centre where you can see game like kudu, rhino, giraffe and elephant as well as a wide variety of birds and indigenous flora.
-Although small, this reserve is well maintained and offers a pleasant few hours in a convenient location.
-You and your family can walk through the game park because there aren’t any predators in it, and can even take a horseback ride through the woodlands to get much closer to the animals than you would on foot.
+This is one of the few places within Harare city centre where you can see wildlife like kudu, giraffe and zebra, as well as a wide variety of birds and indigenous flora, on foot.
+Although small, this reserve is affordable, well maintained and offers a pleasant few hours in a very convenient location.
+You and your family can walk or cycle through the game park because there aren’t any predators in it, and can even take a horseback ride through the woodlands to get much closer to the animals than you would on foot.

 Avondale Flea Market

 The shopping centre in Avondale contains restaurants, coffee shops, boutiques, pharmacies and a supermarket, but behind the shopping centre there’s something a little more interesting: an open-air car park that’s been used as a flea market for years.